Cell (processor): PowerXCell 8i

-In 2008, IBM announced a revised variant of the Cell called the PowerXCell 8i, which is available in QS22 Blade Servers from IBM.
-The PowerXCell is manufactured on a 65 nm process, and adds support for up to 32 GB of slotted DDR2 memory, as well as dramatically improving double-precision floating-point performance on the SPEs from a peak of about 12.8 GFLOPS to 102.4 GFLOPS total for eight SPEs, which, coincidentally, is the same peak performance as the NEC SX-9 vector processor released around the same time.
+In 2008, IBM announced a variant of the Cell called the PowerXCell 8i, which is available in the QS22 blade server by IBM.
+The PowerXCell is manufactured on a 65 nm process; in addition, it adds support for up to 32 GB of slotted Double Data Rate 2 (DDR2) memory, as well as dramatically improving double-precision floating-point performance on the SPEs—from a peak of about 12.8 billion floating point operations per second (GFLOPS) to 102.4 GFLOPS total for eight SPEs; this is the same peak performance as that of the NEC SX-9 vector processor released around the same time.
 The IBM Roadrunner supercomputer, the world's fastest during 2008–2009, consisted of 12,240 PowerXCell 8i processors, along with 6,562 AMD Opteron processors.
-The PowerXCell 8i powered super computers also dominated all of the top 6 "greenest" systems in the Green500 list, with highest MFLOPS/Watt ratio supercomputers in the world.
-Beside the QS22 and supercomputers, the PowerXCell processor is also available as an accelerator on a PCI Express card and is used as the core processor in the QPACE project.
+The PowerXCell-8i-powered supercomputers also dominated all of the top 6 "greenest" systems in the Green500 list, with the highest MFLOPS/watt ratio supercomputers in the world.
+In addition to use in the QS22 and supercomputers, the PowerXCell processor is also available as an accelerator on a PCI Express card, and it is used as the core processor in the QPACE supercomputer project.

-Since the PowerXCell 8i removed the RAMBUS memory interface, and added significantly larger DDR2 interfaces and enhanced SPEs, the chip layout had to be reworked, which resulted in both larger chip die and packaging.
+Since the PowerXCell 8i removed the Rambus memory interface, in addition to adding significantly larger DDR2 memory interfaces and enhanced SPEs, the chip layout needed to be reworked; this resulted in a larger chip die and larger packaging.